sekocha/recommender/README.md

 [1] [A. Seko, H. Hayashi, H. Kashima and I. Tanaka, "Matrix- and tensor-based recommender systems for the discovery of currently unknown inorganic compounds", Phys.
 Rev. Materials 2, 013805 (2018)](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.2.013805)

+# Notes on the sqlite database
+The sqlite database of recommender-\*.sqlite is distributed using Git LFS.
+The database can be downloaded separately from recommender.py.
+Enter the link of recommender-\*.sqlite, and click on the Download link.

 ## Examples
 ```